-3.1.
-Use and Effects of E-Cigarettes
+3.2.
+E-Cig Use

-E-cigarettes consist of a cartridge containing an e-liquid solution of nicotine, propylene glycol (PG), vegetable glycerin (VG), flavorings, and other additives, which is heated with a battery-operated atomizer that vaporizes the solution.
-The vapor is inhaled and absorbed through the mouth, throat and lungs.
-E-cigarette subtypes include first generation products that resemble cigarettes ("cigalikes") and are disposable or rechargeable, second generation products that often resemble pens and have reservoirs that are refilled using e-liquid purchased separately, and third generation devices that have use larger batteries, adjustable power delivery and replacement heating coils and wicks.
-Nicotine levels from ecigarettes can be comparable to those observed with cigarettes, depending on e-cigarette characteristics, e-liquid nicotine content and user topography.30-33 Potential risks of e-cigarette use include exposure to low levels of carcinogens, toxicants and metals in the vapor, and cytotoxic effects of flavors.
-However, toxin and carcinogen levels from e-cigarettes appear to be far lower than those from cigarettes.
-Former smokers who had switched to e-cigarettes had 59-99% lower levels of 6 tobacco toxicant and carcinogen metabolites than ongoing smokers, which were comparable to reductions seen in smokers who had switched from cigarettes to nicotine lozenges.
-Another study found that NNAL, a metabolite of the tobacco-specific carcinogen NNK, was reduced by 57% in 20 smokers who had switched to e-cigarettes for one week and by 64% in those who had switched for 2 weeks.
+E-cigs consist of a cartridge containing an e-liquid solution of nicotine, propylene glycol (PG), vegetable glycerin (VG), flavoring, and other additives, which is heated with an atomizer that vaporizes the solution.
+First generation e-cigs resemble cigarettes ("cigalikes") and are disposable or rechargeable, second generation products (such as the product that will be used in this study) often resemble pens and have refillable e-liquid reservoirs, and third generation devices have larger batteries, adjustable power delivery and replacement heating coils and wicks.40 Nicotine levels from e-cigs can be comparable to those from cigarettes, depending on e-cig characteristics, e-liquid nicotine content and user topography.41-44 Potential risks of e-cig use include exposure to low levels of carcinogens, toxicants, metals in the vapor, and cytotoxic effects of flavors.^{45,46} However, toxin and carcinogen levels from e-cigs appear to be far lower than those from cigarettes.
+Hecht et al.47 reported that former smokers who had switched to e-cigs had 59-99% lower levels of 6 tobacco toxicant and carcinogen metabolites than ongoing smokers, comparable to reductions seen in smokers who had switched to nicotine lozenges.8 Another study found that NNAL, a metabolite of the tobacco carcinogen NNK, was reduced by 64% in smokers who had switched to e-cigs for two weeks, as was chest tightness.48